 <canvas>

-element’s don’t have intrinsic sizes, but
+elements don’t have intrinsic sizes, but

-quite the customizabilityThere’s actually ongoing
+they don’t offer quite the customizabilityThere’s actually ongoing work aimed at allowing web pages

-look like, and it builds on earlier work supporting custom
+to customize what input elements look like, and it builds on earlier

 elements and forms.